p33ves/msssql-auto-dba/PatchSQL/README.md

 ChangeConfig.ps1 can be used to update the new target versions that need to applied, and the path of the appropriate .exe file.

 Failover.ps1 performs failovers on windows and SQL clusters.

+ValiPatch.ps1 validates the patch that was applied to the DataBase server on the OS-level post restart.